-I believe that an education in theater is an education for life.
+I believe that an education in the arts is an education for life.

-This strong belief has propelled me into a life of guiding students through the world of theater education with the joyous understanding of how fruitful their journeys will inevitably be.
+This strong belief has propelled me into a life of guiding students through the world of arts education with the joyous understanding of how fruitful their journeys will inevitably be.

 Greetings!
 I'm Chris.

-I was the Director of Admissions for the Drama department at NYU Tisch School of the Arts for a dozen years and am now an independent educational consultant who advises students who want to pursue an education in theater.
-I work primarily with high school students who have their eyes on college or summer high school drama programs.
+I was the Director of Admissions for the Drama department at NYU Tisch School of the Arts for a dozen years and am now an independent educational consultant who advises students who want to pursue an education in theater, film or dramatic writing.
+I work primarily with high school students who have their eyes on university-level or summer high school programs in the U.S., the U.K. and Canada.
 To serve them in the best way possible, I founded Nothing But Drama in 2014.

 Students and families come to me for my expertise gained from 25 years in higher education administration, working exclusively with drama students.
 I am a member of the National Association of College Admissions Counselors (NACAC), the Independent Educational Consultants Association (IECA), the Higher Education Consultants Association (HECA) and a former member of Actors Equity Association (AEA).
 I have a B.A. in Theater and Dance and an M.A. in English, both from Trinity College in Hartford, CT.